Wolverhampton: Jaguar Land Rover

-In 2014 Jaguar Land Rover opened a £500 million Engine Assembly Plant at the i54 business park, Wolverhampton.
-Unveiled by Her Majesty, the plant produces 2.0-litre 4-cylinder Ingenium diesel and petrol engines.
-Having already been expanded once before, in 2015 it was announced that the factory would be doubling in size to 200,000 sq m (2,152,782 sq ft), costing $450 million.
-This expansion would see the workforce double from 700 to 1,400.
+In 2014, Jaguar Land Rover opened a £500 million Engine Assembly Plant at the i54 business park.
+Unveiled by Elizabeth II, the plant produces 2.0-litre 4-cylinder Ingenium diesel and petrol engines.
+Having already been expanded once before, it was announced in 2015 that the factory would be doubling in size to 200,000 sqm, costing $450 million.
+This expansion would see the workforce double to 1,400.

+Moog Aircraft Group

+Moog Aircraft Group operates an aerospace manufacturing facility on Valiant Way in the Pendeford area.The site forms part of the city's advanced manufacturing sector and produces flight control systems for aircraft including the Boeing 777, Boeing 787, Airbus A330 and Airbus A380.
+The facility employs several hundred staff.
+The Moog site received media attention in August 2025 when four pro-Palestinian activists were arrested after breaking into the facility and setting off flares, causing over £1 million in damage.
+The incident required police involvement to secure the manufacturing facility and staff, while legal proceedings against the activists were initiated at the Old Bailey and Birmingham Crown Court.

 Goodyear

 Goodyear opened a large factory on Stafford Road, Fordhouses, in 1927.
-However, it was decided in December 2003 that tyre production at the plant would be discontinued with the loss of more than 400 jobs.
-This came after some 2,000 job losses at the plant since 1997.
-The end of production came in 2004 but the factory remained open for tyre moulding and tractor tyre production.
+In December 2003, it was announced car tyre production at the plant would be discontinued with the loss of more than 400 jobs; this came after some 2,000 job losses at the plant since 1997.
+The factory remained open for tyre moulding and tractor tyre production.
+The factory ceased production at the end of 2016 and closed for good in 2017.
+The factory buildings were demolished in 2018, with only the clock tower retained.